ulises1229/Spatial-Facility-Location/README.md

 ## 2.1.
 Web-based platform
 http://www.mofuss.unam.mx/optimization

-[comment]: < TODO: replace this image for an updatet one>
+[comment]: < TODO: replace this image with an updated one>
 ![PROBIOMASA 01](/images/webpage.png)

 ## 2.2 Docker Container
 #### 2.2.1 Docker Installation

- Install docker according your platform (windows, linix or mac) following the instructions in the URL. https://docs.docker.com/install/
+ Install docker according to your platform (windows, Linux, or Mac) following the instructions in the URL. https://docs.docker.com/install/

  ### 2.2.2.
 Docker container creation